 Investors added to their expectations of a Fed interest rate cut in June.
 Traders put the likelihood of a 25-basis-point rate cut at the June 16–17 Federal Open Market Committee meeting at roughly 50 percent, according to the CME FedWatch Tool.

-“As long as CPI remains in check—which so far it has—then the rates discussion will revert back to the labor market, and under the current economic conditions the Fed is likely to proceed cautiously lowering rates a couple of times later this year,” Chris Zaccarelli, CIO for Northlight Asset Management, said in a note emailed to The Epoch Times.
+“As long as CPI remains in check—which so far it has—then the rates discussion will revert back to the labor market, and under the current economic conditions the Fed is likely to proceed cautiously lowering rates a couple of times later this year,” Chris Zaccarelli, chief investment officer for Northlight Asset Management, said in a note emailed to The Epoch Times.

-For now, he says, markets may place more emphasis on the artificial intelligence (AI) trade than on Fed policy.
+For now, he said, markets may place more emphasis on the artificial intelligence trade than on Fed policy.

 But while monetary policymakers are still waiting for the annual inflation rate to return to their 2 percent target, a widely watched private-sector alternative suggests it may already be there.

-Fed officials place more weight on the personal consumption expenditures (PCE) price index than the CPI due to weights and frequent updating.
+Fed officials place more weight on the personal consumption expenditures (PCE) price index than the CPI because of weights and frequent updating.

 January’s annual PCE inflation rate is expected to be 2.6 percent, based on the Cleveland Fed’s Inflation Nowcasting Model.